-A creator in bloom
+Tyler, the Creator is in full bloom

 The Chuck Taylor II, if you will, flopped hard.
 By early 2016, Converse sales, which had been delivering low double-digit revenue growth, dropped 1.5%.
 Nike installed its chief marketing officer, Davide Grasso, as Converse’s CEO, with the mandate to shake up the brand.
 To help him do it, Converse needed a collaborator the way Kanye and Pharrell elevated Adidas.

-As Converse dug through its archives looking for product ideas, its leaders rediscovered a low-top called the One Star, which had debuted in 1974 and had been popular for tennis and skateboarding but had since faded from relevance.
+As Converse dug through its archives looking for product ideas, its leaders rediscovered a low-top called the One Star, which had debuted in 1974 as a low top basketball shoe and had been popular in skateboarding, but had since faded from relevance.
 Mittleman saw Tyler’s name on a short list of potential partners and moved him to the top.

 Their first release, in July 2017, was a limited-edition powder blue One Star, which quickly sold out on Tyler’s site and Converse.com.
 They quickly followed up a month later with a full collection, available exclusively at Foot Locker.
 “I haven’t talked about a Converse shoe on the earnings call for a long time,” Foot Locker CEO Richard A. Johnson told investors in August 2017, “but we had a great collaboration with Converse One Star and Tyler, the Creator. . . .
 We saw kids lined up.”